lorforlinux/docs.beagleboard.io/projects/bb-config/detail.rst

 What is BB-Config
 ******************

-BB-Config is a software that makes the most common low-level configuration changes in beagle devices easily and provides a terminal UI.
+BB-Config is software that makes the most common low-level configuration changes of beagle devices easily and provides a terminal UI.

-BB-Config is using `FTXUI <https://github.com/ArthurSonzogni/FTXUI>`_ (C++ Functional Terminal User Interface) which have simple and elegant UI looking.
+BB-Config is using `FTXUI <https://github.com/ArthurSonzogni/FTXUI>`_ (C++ Functional Terminal User Interface) which provides a simple and elegant looking UI.

-Look Like
 ==========

 .. image:: images/about.png